mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     duration: 20
   - title: 'EXERCISE: Two Kinds of Color'
     description: Using a property descriptor, define a property on an object that's **derived** from other values.
-We should be able to get and set this property, just as if it were value based, and the getter and setter you define, should take care of keeping all of the dependencies properly in sync.
+We should be able to get and set this property just as if it were value based, and the getter and setter you define should keep all of the dependencies in sync properly.
     item_type: exercise
     start_time: '10:20'
     duration: 30